nlpsandbox/nlpsandbox-controller/README.md

     python examples/push_dataset.py
     ```
 1. Following the example above, prepare your site's dataset and push data.
-1. Inform Sage Bionetworks of data node endpoint ip so [config.yml](config.yml) can be modified.
+1. Inform Sage Bionetworks of data node endpoint ip so the queue configuration synapse table can be modified.
 1. When loading data into the data node.
 The `dataset_id` should be made up of {dataset_name}-{dataset_version}.
 We recommend the dataset_version to be the date that it was created.
 An example of this would be `sagedataset-20201125`.
 The `fhir_store_id` must be `evaluation` and the `annotation_store_id` must be `goldstandard`

 ### Synapse Workflow Orchestrator